Aviso legal

 Please note that, if your complaint involves an allegation of negligence against this Firm, this will require us to inform our insurers with whom we will be required to liaise before providing any response.

 The foundation values of Jones Day include Integrity, both individually and institutionally, and a sense of Personal Accountability, for every decision, judgment and action on behalf of the Firm.
-Within the Jones Day partnership in the United Kingdom, that includes taking steps to ensure that we combat the risk of modern slavery practices in our supply chains.
+Within the Jones Day partnership in the United Kingdom, that includes taking steps to combat the risk of modern slavery practices in our supply chains.

 Organisational structure and supply chains.
 Operations in the United Kingdom are through a general partnership regulated by the Solicitors Regulation Authority.
 As a provider of legal services in the United Kingdom, our business has relatively straight-forward and low-risk supply chains.
 Senior lawyers and management staff in each of our departments are responsible for supplier due diligence and contract management.

 Diligence processes.
-When dealing with a new supplier and/or when we renew our supplier agreements, we may ask them to confirm what steps they take to ensure that their own supply chains are slavery-free and/or require them to provide us with copies of their own policies and procedures for review.
+When dealing with a new supplier and/or when we renew our supplier contracts, we may ask them to confirm what steps they take to ensure that their own supply chains are slavery-free and/or require them to provide us with copies of their own policies and procedures for review.
 We continue to introduce into our supply contracts commitments to prohibit modern slavery and human trafficking.
 Where we assess that an individual supplier could be higher risk for supply chain issues, we carry out additional diligence.
 In this period, we have continued to assess whether there are additional modern slavery risks in our supply chain as a result of global developments.

-This policy statement concerning slavery and human trafficking is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our statement for the financial year ending April 2023.
+This statement concerning slavery and human trafficking is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our statement for the financial year ending April 2024.
 This statement is authorised and approved by the Administrative Partner of the London Office on behalf of the Jones Day partnership (SRA number 223597).

 Lee Coffey